SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -  **hold**
      optional command on a drivable.
 Stay more or less where you are, cease movement, be ready to continue soon, target value is kept.
-Continuation can be trigger with 'go', or if not present, by putting the target parameter to its present value.
+Continuation can be trigger with ``go``, or if not present, by putting the target parameter to its present value.

 -  **shutdown**